 7. Get the Official WhatsApp Desktop Apps

 To use WhatsApp on your computer, you need to sync your phone with either WhatsApp Web or the WhatsApp desktop apps.
 To be on the safe side, get the official desktop app.

-Sure, the WhatsApp desktop client is only second best and there are better options.
-But don’t trade in security for a few extra features.
+Sure, there are better options than the official WhatsApp desktop client, but don’t trade in security for a few extra features.

 Download: WhatsApp for Windows or Mac (Free)